mockito/mockito-scala/README.md

 DefaultAnswers are also composable, so for example if you wanted empty values first and then smart nulls you could do `implicit val defaultAnswer: DefaultAnswer = ReturnsEmptyValues orElse ReturnsSmartNulls`

+## Notes

+# Dead code warning
+if you have enabled the compiler flag `-Ywarn-dead-code`, you will see the warning _dead code following this construct_ when using the `any` or `*` matchers , this is because in some cases the compiler can not infer the return type of those matchers and it will default to `Nothing`, and this compiler warning is shown every time `Nothing` is found on our code.
+This will **NOT** affect the behaviour of Mockito nor your test in any way, so it can be ignored, but in case you want to get rid of it then you have 2 options:

+1) If you are not too fuss about dead code warnings in test code, you can add `scalacOptions in Test -= "-Ywarn-dead-code"` to your build.sbt and that warning will be ignored for your tests **only**
+2) If you wanna keep the warning enabled for potentially real dead code statements, but get rid of the warnings related to the matchers usage then you have to explicitly provide the type for the matcher, thus `any` would become `any[MyType]` and `*` would become `*[MyType]` (you can also use `anyShort`, `anyInt`, etc for the primitive types)

-## Notes for Scala 2.11
+# Scala 2.11
 Please note that in Scala 2.11 the following features are not supported

 * Default arguments on methods defined in traits (they will behave as before, getting `null` or a default value if they are of a primitive type)
-* Any kind of ArgumentMatchers for methods with by-name parameters (they'll throw an exception if used with ArgumentMatchers)
+* Any kind of `ArgumentMatcher[T]` for methods with by-name parameters (they'll throw an exception if used with `ArgumentMatcher[T]`)

 ## Authors